logo

 Marketed as farmhouse or plotted development; electricity and water connections legally denied

 The unapproved layout problem is structural.
-CMDA's regularization scheme under GO 78 covers only plots registered on or before 31 December 1989.
+CMDA's regularization scheme under Government Order (GO) 78 covers only plots registered on or before 31 December 1989.
 Any seller claiming a post-1989 unapproved plot is eligible for an upcoming scheme should be asked to produce a gazette notification confirming it.
 None exists as of early 2026.
 Banks refuse home loans for unapproved layouts.
 Utility connections are legally withheld.
 In February 2025, the Madras High Court dismissed Janpriya Builders' petition to regularize seven unauthorized floors in T. Nagar and directed demolition within eight weeks, holding that regularization cannot be claimed as an absolute right (2025:MHC:426).
 The court specifically noted large-scale official collusion as a reason violations had persisted for over a decade.

 For a change of land use reclassification of agricultural land within the CMA, the CMDA process requires Patta, Chitta, Adangal, and a topo plan; agency clearances; placement before the Technical Committee and the Authority; and two publications in the Tamil Nadu Government Gazette.
 A file submitted to CMDA is not an approval.
 If a broker cannot show you a gazette notification number for the reclassification, the plot remains agricultural in law.